defo-project/ech-dev-utils/howtos/nginx.md

 ## Build

-First, you need a separate clone of our OpenSSL build (because nginx's build, in this instantiation, re-builds OpenSSL and links static libraries, so we put that in a new directory in order to avoid disturbing other builds):
+First, you probably want a separate clone of our OpenSSL build (because nginx's build, in this instantiation, re-builds OpenSSL and links static libraries, so putting that in a new directory is a good plan if you prefer not to disturb other builds):

 ```bash
     $ cd $HOME/code